-Ali Dieng is a passionate and dedicated community leader joining Building Bright Futures to support the Chittenden, Central Vermont and Franklin and Grand Isle regions.
-Ali joins the BBF team from the education sector where he engaged parents, educators and community partners running Parent University and served in various roles for the Burlington School District over the past 13 years.
-Ali is committed to building more equitable and accessible systems and brings his expertise engaging diverse perspectives; especially those from different socioeconomic & cultural backgrounds.
-Ali also brings an understanding of the early childhood, after school and social service system and a desire to cultivate connections across his three regions serving Northern Vermont.
-Ali is a 2016 graduate of the Snelling Center for Government Early Childhood Leadership Institute.
-His education background is in international law where he studied at the University of Mauritania in Africa.
+Ali Dieng is a passionate and dedicated community leader who supports BBF’s Chittenden, Central Vermont and Franklin and Grand Isle regions.
+Ali joined the BBF team from the education sector, where he engaged parents, educators, and community partners by running Parent University and served in various roles for the Burlington School District over 13 years.
+Ali is committed to building more equitable and accessible systems and brings his expertise engaging diverse perspectives, especially those from different socioeconomic and cultural backgrounds.
+Ali also brings an understanding of the early childhood, after-school, and social service systems and a desire to cultivate connections across the three regions he serves in Northern Vermont.
+Ali is a 2016 graduate of the Snelling Center for Government’s Early Childhood Leadership Institute.
+His education background is in international law, which he studied at the University of Mauritania in Africa.
 In addition to his work with BBF, Ali loves being involved in the community in various capacities.
-He currently serves on the board of Directors at the Champlain Valley Office of Economic Opportunities (CVOEO) and is in his second term as a Burlington City Counselor.
+He currently serves on the board of directors at the Champlain Valley Office of Economic Opportunities (CVOEO) and is in his second term as a Burlington City Counselor.
 He resides in Burlington with his wife, Angela, and their two daughters.

 Building Bright Futures is excited to announce the recipients of our Vermont Early Childhood Fund (VECF) awards for 2023.
 The fund supports creative solutions that will improve the well-being of children (prenatal–age 8), families, and the Vermont communities in which they live.
 The 2023 VECF grantees will carry out the following projects: Develop a culturally-tailored […]Read More